hilanderas/routing/gitbook/usage/quickstart/INSTALL.md

 # Install
 {% video %}https://vimeo.com/306730332{% endvideo %}

-### Login the machine you want to configured as a router
+### Login the machine you want to configure as a router
 ```bash
 ssh [USER]@[IP/HOSTNAME]
 ```